nspo/microbuf/README.md

 | C++ | ✔ | ✘ | ✔ | Needs `std::vector` right now |
 | MATLAB | ✘ | ✔ | ✔ |Usable in Simulink; compiles with Simulink/MATLAB Coder |
 | ... | ✘ | ✘ | ✘ | Please open a feature request or PR for new target languages |

+The Endianness of the systems will automatically be considered during compilation.

 ## How does it work?
 `microbuf` uses message description files ending with `.mmsg` for describing the structure